-Do I need to be re-screened if I leave the hospital for a short break during my shift?
+Do I need to be re-screened/show my online attestation if I leave the hospital for a short break during my shift?

 Yes.
 Screening is mandatory upon every entry to the hospital if you leave the hospital grounds.
 Even if it was just for a short period of time.
 Please cooperate with our screeners who are are an essential part of our Holland Bloorview community and a key line of defense again the virus.